mapbox/protozero/UPGRADING.md

   `assert` before this version.
 If you catch specific exceptions in your code you might have to amend it.
 But just catching `protozero::exception` is usually fine for most code (if you catch exceptions at all).
+* The `pbf_reader` constructor taking a `std::pair` is now deprecated.
+If you are compiling with `PROTOZERO_STRICT_API` it is not available any more.
+Use one of the other constructors instead.

 ## Upgrading from *v1.4.5* to *v1.5.0*